-Academic Year (student
+Academic Year (student 2022.24

-cohort covered by 2021-22
+cohort covered by 2023-24

 specification)

 Module Code 2436

 Module Title Population, Poverty & Environment

 Module Organiser(s) Sarah Walters

 Faculty Epidemiology and Population Health

 FHEQ Level Level 7

 Credit Value CATS: 15

 ECTS: 7.5

 HECoS Code 101408 : 100471 : 100488

 Term of Delivery Term 2

-Mode of Delivery For 2021-22 this module is currently planned as a mixture of
+Mode of Delivery For 2023-24 this module will be delivered by predominantly face-to-face teaching modes.

-online and face to face teaching.

-3

-Teaching will comprise a combination of live and interactive

-activities (synchronous learning) as well as recorded or self-

-directed study (asynchronous learning).
+Where specific teaching methods (lectures, seminars, discussion groups) are noted in this module specification these will be delivered by predominantly face-to-face sessions.
+There will be a combination of live and interactive activities (synchronous learning) as well as recorded or self- directed study (asynchronous learning).

 Mode of Study Full-time

 Language of Study English

-Pre-Requisites While the first term module in Population Studies (2011)

-The Requisites provides a useful background, it is not essential; this module

-·

-builds upon it and focuses on the population, poverty and
+Pre-Requisites While the first term module in Population Studies (2011) provides a useful background, it is not essential; this module builds upon it and focuses on the population, poverty and environmental nexus.

-environmental nexus.

-A strong command of the English language is necessary to

-A strong command of the English language is necessary to

-benefit from studying the module.
-Applicants whose first

-language is not English or whose prior university studies have

-not been conducted wholly in English must fulfil LSHTM's English
+A strong command of the English language is necessary to benefit from studying the module.
+Applicants whose first language is not English or whose prior university studies have not been conducted wholly in English must fulfil LSHTM's English language requirements .

-A says disasting law language requirements.

-Accreditation by Not currently accredited by any other body
+Accreditation by Professional Statutory and Regulatory Body Not currently accredited by any other body

-Professional Statutory and

-Regulatory Body

-Module Cap (indicative 24 (numbers capped due to limitations in facilities/staffing)
+Module Cap (indicative number of students) 24 (numbers capped due to limitations in facilities/staffing)

-number of students)

-Target Audience This is a module suitable for postgraduate students interested in

-population issues, particularly in low and middle-income

-countries, and how they relate to health, the environment, and to

-economic and social development.
+Target Audience This is a module suitable for postgraduate students interested in population issues, particularly in low and middle-income countries, and how they relate to health, the environment, and to economic and social development.
 Preference will be given to LSHTM MSc students, particularly those registered for MSc Demography & Health, and LSHTM research degree students.
 Other applicants meeting the entry criteria will usually be offered a place in the order applications are received, until any cap on numbers is reached.
 Applicants may be placed on a waiting list and given priority the next time the module is run.
 Full Registration (full participation) by LSHTM research degree students is required for this module, with the exception that completion of the assessment essay is optional for research degrees students.
-Module Description The module takes a big-picture approach to the relationship between population, poverty and the environment, with a primary focus on how these issues affect low- and middle-income countries.
+Module Description The module takes a big-picture approach to the relationship between population, poverty and the environment, with a primary focus on how these issues affect low- and middle- income countries.
 The aim of this module is to introduce students to the main debates around the links between population, poverty and the environment so that they can assess the policy implications of demographic change, primarily in low- and middle-income countries.
-The topics considered include: population growth; trends in health inequalities; migration; urbanisation; AIDS, livelihoods and households; environmental change and demographic impacts; population ageing; measuring poverty and population policies.
+The topics considered include: population growth; trends in health inequalities; migration; urbanisation; livelihoods and households; environmental change and demographic impacts; population ageing; measuring poverty and population policies.
 Duration 5 weeks at 2.5 days per week (Wednesday lunchtime to Friday afternoon).
-Timetabling slot Slot C2 Last Revised (e.g. year changes approved) September 2021
+Timetabling slot Slot C2 Last Revised (e.g. year September 2022 changes approved)

-Programme(s) Status This module is linked to the following programme(s) MSc Demography and Health Recommended MSc Control of Infectious Diseases Recommended MSc Health Policy Programming and Financing Recommended MSc Public Health (Environment and Health) Recommended MSc Public Health (Health Promotion) Recommended MSc Public Health for Developing Countries Recommended MSc Reproductive and Sexual Health Research Recommended
+Programme(s) This module is linked to the following programme(s) Status MSc Demography and Health Recommended MSc Control of Infectious Diseases Recommended

+MSc Health Policy Programming and Financing Recommended MSc Public Health (Environment and Health) Recommended MSc Public Health (Health Promotion) Recommended MSc Public Health for Developing Countries Recommended MSc Reproductive and Sexual Health Research Recommended MSc Climate Change and Planetary Health Recommended